garciart/pipeline-demo/04-testing-stage/04-testing-stage.md

     Password for 'svnuser': *************
     ```

-5. Navigate to the repository directory:
+5. Navigate to your local `demorepo` repository:

     ```bash
     cd demorepo